 Electric blue hermit crab

 This crab also feeds on red slime algae or cyanobacteria.
 Scientifically, they are known as Calcinus elegans.
 Further, they have unique bright orange antennae.
 Additionally, bright blue legs with black banding give a unique appearance to them.

 Halloween hermit crab

-Furthermore, Halloween hermit crab also eats cyanobacteria in the ocean.
-Also, they scientifically refer as Ciliopagurus strigatus.
+Furthermore, the Halloween hermit crab also eats cyanobacteria in the ocean.
+Also, they are scientifically referred to as Ciliopagurus strigatus.

 Why Does Cyanobacteria grow In New Reef Tank?

 There are several reasons to grow cyanobacteria in a reef tank.
 The first one is overfeeding.
 Whether your reef tank is new or old overfeeding encourages cyanobacteria to grow.
 Because uneaten food particles tend to produce phosphate and nitrate.
 Poor water conditions also support the growth of cyanobacteria.
 If your tank has no protein skimmer, it causes to grow cyanobacteria.

 Generally, reef tanks require proper lighting conditions.
 Hence, bad or improper lighting conditions will lead to the growth of cyanobacteria.
 So, when you set the aquarium lights in your new reef tank, you should be concerned about this.
 Most aquarist use tap water for their reef tanks.
 It can be a major reason to grow bacteria.
 Because, if you add non-purified tap water, it can increase nitrates and phosphate levels.
 So, it will lead to cyanobacteria growth.

 Typically, blue-green cyanobacteria are familiar.
 But you can see cyanobacteria in other colors.
 So, brown color cyanobacteria are also present in reef tanks.
 Further, these brown color colonies can be seen as a brown carpet in your reef tank.